AranPurdy/MSc_AranPurdy/README.md

 3. Convert missing values to NaN (NaN_Conversion): Many libraries like Pandas and NumPy use NaN for missing values.

 4. Manually impute the data (Manual_Impute): Use a subset of the data with low missing % to perform a simple imputation (mean per replicate group) this will be used to compare MVIAs (Missing Value Imputation Algorithms) against this "ground truth" data.
-T=0 is removed due to high missingness rate (5/5 replicates have missing values).
+T=0 is removed due to high missingness rate (some replicate groups have 5/5 missing values).

 5. Generate artificial missingness patterns (Generate_missingness): Will introduce MAR/MNAR/MCAR patterns to the manually imputed data, generating three output files: mcar_data.xlsx, mnar_data.xlsx, mar_data.xlsx